Noaaan/MythicMetals/PATCHNOTES.md

 # 0.18.2

+### Changes

+- Tag refactor:
   - Added the Mythril Drill and Orichalcum Hammer to the `c:pickaxes` tag
+  - Changed the name of `mythicmetals:gear` tag to `mythicmetals:armor`
+  - Changed the name of `mythicmetals:weapons` tag to `mythicmetals:tools`
+- Improved the `/mythicmetals armor-stand` summoning command
+- Increased the magic protection of Stormyx Chestplates and Leggings (1 -> 2)
+- Increase the cost of ascending with a Carmot Staff
+- Add a recipe viewer plugin for the Midas Gold Swords (works with REI and EMI)

+### Bug Fixes
 - Fixed a crash related to the RandomChanceWithLuckCondition (#179)
 - Compiled against 1.20.1, which might resolve some Quilt-specific issues (#182)
-- Improved the `/mythicmetals armor-stand` summoning command
 - Fixed an error with a client-only mixin being loaded on the server
-- Increased the magic protection of Stormyx Chestplates and Leggings (1 -> 2)
 - Fixed an exploit related to the Stormyx Barrier Block Ability
-- Increase the cost of ascending with a Carmot Staff
-- Add a recipe viewer plugin for the Midas Gold Swords (works with REI and EMI)
 - Fixed an where you could insert into the Mythril Drill.
 This should also fix drills which had air in them.

 # 0.18.1